 The law allows unions to conduct their activities without government interference.
 Laws on unions provide protection only for trade union delegates, while the constitution provides for workers' rights to free speech and assembly.
 The law prohibits employer discrimination against official trade union representatives.
-The law requires reinstatement of workers terminated for union activity; there were no reports of such termination during the year.
+The law requires reinstatement of workers terminated for union activity.
+The law does not apply to domestic workers.

-The government did not effectively enforce applicable labor laws, including remedies and penalties.
-Penalties for violations, which usually took the form of fines, were insufficient to deter violations.
+The government did not effectively enforce applicable labor laws, and penalties were insufficient to deter violations.
 Authorities generally respected freedom of association in the formal sector.
-No workers alleged antiunion discrimination.
 Worker organizations were not independent of government and political parties, employers, or employer associations, which sometimes sought to influence union decisions and actions.